 One possibility is that talking louder makes me disfluent.
 But Garber and Martin (1977) found only an 8% increase in stuttering when stutterers speak 12 dB louder.
 That seems about right to me.

 Another possibility is that different kinds of background noise are different.
 It appears that white noise reduces stuttering about 35%, a sine wave mimicking phonation reduces stuttering about 50%, and DAF and FAF each reduce stuttering about 70%.
 It appears that the ideal is to hear your own voice altered in a way that doesn’t change your recognition that it’s your voice.

 Going the other way, loud music and people talking loudly around me increases my stuttering.
 The worst for me is a television blaring in a room.
 Televisions grab my attention and distract me from the conversation.
 A loud conversation close behind me also makes me unable to pay attention to a conversation partner in front of me.
 I find music easier to ignore.

 To reduce this problem I carry hearing protection with me at all times.
 I prefer Howard Leight Laser Lites.
 These drop background noise 33 dB.
 When I put these in at a party, I immediately talk fluently again.
 I can also hear what a person is saying, as the hearing protection blocks noise frequencies but lets vocal frequencies pass.

-Telex makes a pair of headsets with active noise-reduction headphones and wireless microphones.
-I like to take these headsets to parties, hand a headset to a person I wanted to talk to, and we’d both hear the loud party drop away while we talked to each other clearly at a normal conversational level.
+Telex makes wireless headsets with active noise-reduction headphones and noise-cancelling microphones.
+I’d like to take these headsets to a party, hand a headset to a person I wanted to talk to, and we’d both hear the loud party drop away while we talked to each other clearly at a normal conversational level.
 The Telex headsets cost about $5,000 for a pair.
 I tried to rig the same thing using $100 active noise-reduction headphones with microphones from a Bluetooth motorcycle communication system.
 It almost worked! :-)